mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

         )
 ```

-Since the ResponsesAgent is designed for the Responses API (while our response object follows the Chat Completions schema), this constructor bridges the two formats.
-The helper function create_text_output_item() creates a properly structured output entry — one of several output types available.
-You can find the full list in the [Creating Agent Output section](https://mlflow.org/docs/latest/genai/serving/responses-agent/#creating-agent-output) of the ResponsesAgent documentation.
+This step ensures the returned object follows the Responses schema, even though the underlying model call still uses Chat Completions.
+The helper create_text_output_item() builds a properly structured response entry — one of several output types available.
+You can find the full list in the [ResponsesAgent documentation](https://mlflow.org/docs/latest/genai/serving/responses-agent/#creating-agent-output).

 Also don’t worry about losing details from the original response.
-Although we only return the message text, MLflow’s tracing automatically captures the full request and response context — including all the metadata — behind the scenes.
+Even though we return only the generated text, MLflow’s tracing automatically records the full request, response, and metadata — giving you complete visibility into every call.

 **What About Streaming?**